As someone who often appreciates a good pampering treat, I’ve always enjoyed adding a sheet mask as an extra step in my usual skincare routine.

 After removing it I went on about the rest of my skincare routine with a fresh and moisturized canvas that made my otherwise oily skin feel smooth and plump.

 For £3.50 at The Body Shop, this sheet mask is a total steal, if I do say so myself.

-Having an obnoxiously oily but sensitive skin which can be a total pain to deal with under the wave of the summer heat, I am in a constant search for that perfect product that can soothe, hydrate and most importantly make my skin look mattified.
+Having oily but sensitive skin which can be a total pain to deal with under the wave of the summer heat, I am in a constant search for that perfect product that can soothe, hydrate, and most importantly make my skin look mattified.

 The Body Shop Vitamin E Quench Sheet Mask which I reviewed in today’s article although not specifically made for oily skin is totally worth your time as we all need that extra boost of hydration regardless of our skin type.